Home Smoke Alarms

 Change Smoke Alarm Batteries When Changing Clocks

-A reminder to residents to change the batteries in their household smoke alarms when the clocks “fall back” one hour at 2 a.m. on Sunday, November 5, 2017 for the end of Daylight Saving Time.
+A reminder to residents to change the batteries in their household smoke alarms when clocks “spring forward” one hour at 2 a.m. on Sunday, March 11 when Daylight Saving Time begins.
 Residents should test smoke alarms once a month and change smoke alarm batteries every six months when clocks are changed.

 Free Home Smoke Alarm Program

 The Victoria Fire Department is offering a free smoke alarm to residents who need one to ensure every Victoria home has a working smoke alarm.
 To learn about the Victoria Fire Department's Free Home Smoke Alarm Program, click here.

 Be sure that the smoke alarms you buy carry the label of an independent testing laboratory, such as Underwriters Laboratories of Canada (ULC).
 Some smoke alarms run on batteries while others run on household current.
 Some detect smoke using an “ionization” sensor and others use a “photoelectric” detection system.
 All approved smoke alarms, regardless of type, will offer adequate protection provided they are installed and maintained properly.

 Ionization Alarms - The ionization alarm contains a radioactive source in a smoke chamber that emits radiation, resulting in a weak flow of electric current.
 When particles such as those produced by fire enter the smoke chamber, they produce the current and trigger the alarm.